 Now that we understand the benefits of having a straightforward overview of strategies for effective internal communication, let’s focus on how you can approach creating such a plan.

 How do you write an internal communication plan?

 In this section, we’ll disclose a detailed guide on how you can prepare for, create, as well as analyze and modify the plan for effective internal communication in your workplace.

 Step #1: Assess the current state of communication in the workplace

 The first step in planning workplace communication involves observing and analyzing the current state of communication in your workplace.
 In line with that, this is predominantly a step that will prepare you for the creation of your new internal communication plan.

 For this purpose, you can assess your previous internal communication plan (if any existed), make the effort to understand how employees communicate now, gather employee feedback, but also employ additional methods of measuring the state of internal communication.

 Here’s what each point is about in more detail.

-If your company has already had an internal communication plan you’re merely upgrading, use it as a starting reference point.
+If your company has already had an employee communication plan you’re merely upgrading, use it as a starting reference point.

 During this stage, you can perform a SWOT analysis — i.e. list the proven Strengths and Weaknesses of your previous internal communication plan, as well as the potential Opportunities and Threats of your future internal communication plan.